iv461/icey/icey/doc/source/using_services.md

 One of the biggest novelties of ICEY is that it allows to use services with async/await syntax.
 ICEY is the first library to provide such an API using the new C++20 coroutine feature.

-Service clients return a Promise and you can `co_await` service calls, including providing a timeout.
+When you call a service client, it returns a `Promise` that you can `co_await`, you also can provide a timeout.
-Service servers can use asynchronous callback functions,  i.e. coroutines, which enables a more powerful behavior like calling other services inside callbacks, something that was previously only difficult and clumsy to achieve with regular ROS [2, 3].
+Service servers can use asynchronous callback functions (i.e. coroutines) which allows them to even call other services in their callback: This powerful behavior was previously only difficult and clumsy to achieve with regular ROS [2, 3].
+Using async/await, you don't have to deal with callback groups anymore to avoid deadlocks [1].

 ## Client